samlin001/asd-codelabs/codelab1/README.md

 If a VM is no longer needed, you can [delete it](https://cloud.google.com/compute/docs/instances/deleting-instance).

 ## Troble shooting
+- Needing password for sudo in SSH
+  - Close the current SSH window and start it again
+- Needing password for sudo in Chrome remote desktop
+  -
 ## Extra Credits
 - [The gcloud command-line tool cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet)
 - [Linux cheat sheet](https://linoxide.com/images/linux-cheat-sheet-612x792.png)